beastly-eve/stimuwrite-theme-template/README.md

 1. Make sure you have your OGV and JPG background files, that share the same name with the requirements described above, in your assets folder
 2. `theme_background` - This must be set to true to enable the feature
-3. `theme_background_location` - Use the file path of your background, this will point to both the OGV and JPG, so do not include a file extension.
+3. `theme_background_location` - Use the file path of your background, this will point to both the OGV and JPG, so **do not include a file extension**.
 Make sure the file paths are updated to match the changed folder names
 4. **If you are not using a video background, delete this code**

 #### Custom Emoji